oli-d/nova/communication/rest/README.md

 }
 ```

-and include it in the Spring application context, clients are able to send a REST request
+clients are able to send a REST request
 to ```"http://<your server>/foo"``` and will receive the String "MyBean says foo" in the response body.

 For detailed usage and enhanced features like async request processing, please refer to the